The Do's and Don'ts of Crate Training a Puppy

 "If you're using the crate for house training, remember that it's a temporary tool," Nastanski says.
 "Your goal is to create a dog who can be trusted to have freedom in at least part of your house while you're gone."
 Once that's accomplished, you can keep the crate for your dog to sleep and relax in by simply removing the door or leaving it open.

-While training can be easier on younger dogs, if you go about it correctly, you can train dogs at all ages to feel comfortable in their crate.
+While training can be easier for younger dogs, if you go about it correctly, you can train dogs at all ages to feel comfortable in their crate.

 Once you choose a crate, it's time to make it cozy.
-Nastanski recommends putting it in a room where you spend a lot of time, but away from foot traffic.
-Set it up with a bed, a blanket, and one or two toys.
+Nastanski recommends putting it in a room where you spend a lot of time but away from foot traffic.
+Think: a corner of your living room.
+Set it up with a dog bed, a blanket, and one or two toys.
 "You can even add a shirt you've recently worn into the crate," Nastanski suggests, to help your dog feel comforted by your scent.
 Draping a blanket over a wire crate can also create a more den-like feel for your pup.

 Like many training techniques, getting your dog comfortable with a crate requires finding ways to make sure your pup enjoys her space.